earaya/clearn/README.md

 ## How?

-Each file consists of small C program.
+Each file consists of a small C program.
 All you have to do is:

 ```shell
 $ gcc -ansi sample.c
 $ ./a.out
 ```